rpcavaco/riscosrv_v2_pg/README.md

 > [!CAUTION]
 > **risco_request** and **risco_request_geometry** tables are unlogged in order to offer lowest insert and select times.
 Specially risco_requst_geometry tends to have a VERY fast growth rate, possibly hitting MILLIONS of records in a typical use day.
 DON'T FORGET to provide a cleaning routine for both tables.

+### Installing

+Just use a database administration tool (pgAdmin, Adminer or similar) to execute the installation script on sufficientle elevated permssions.

+### Configuring